 It would be futile to believe in such an Author/Supreme Arbiter unless there existed a basis in reality.
 That basis would include a self-imposed requirement for the Author/Supreme Arbiter to enter into our physical presence, demonstrate dominion over the known senses and realm of physics, answer for evil and injustice, and conquer not only the fear of death, but death itself.

 Should not those who believe in this Author/Supreme Arbiter and trust him to be a loving, holy and personal God incarnate in the person of Jesus Christ, want others to come to the same knowledge of hope that escapes the judgment of death?
 Should they give approval to the actions of those who practice hostility to His statutes, knowing such insolence leads to personal and societal decay and destruction?
 Is there any reason they should not expect to be attacked for loving His righteous decree, for merely being His representatives, for living out their faith according to His precepts rather than to their own flawed interpretations that cater to their base desires of self-fulfillment?

 Such love would curb our obsession with personal gratification, comfort and autonomy that leads to abandoning responsibility for one’s actions and abdicating civic duty.

-Such love would remedy both Huxley’s and Orwell’s assessments by unlocking the handcuffs fastening society’s consciousness to amusement, and break free the bondage which Big Brother quietly bide’s his time fashioning with economic leg irons and politically-correct straight jackets.
+Such love would remedy both Huxley’s and Orwell’s assessments by unlocking the handcuffs fastening society’s consciousness to amusement.
+It would break free the bondage which Big Brother quietly bide’s his time fashioning with economic leg irons and politically-correct straight jackets.

 Such love would arrest the pendulum altogether, pointing orthogonally in an elevated direction against which downward forces and death, absolutes worthy of abolition, have no power.
 It would put to death, once and for all, doing what is right in our own eyes.